Franklin County clerk warns of deed scam

 Cassavaw said deeds filed in the county remain valid regardless of whether a certified copy is in the homeowner’s possession.

-“A certified copy of your deed can be obtained from my office for approximately $5.”
-Cassavaw said.
+“A certified copy of your deed can be obtained from my office for approximately $5, and residents should know that if their deed was filed in my office, it has been recorded and remains valid whether or not the homeowner has a certified copy of that deed in their possession,” Cassavaw said.

+Homeowners interested in obtaining a certified copy of their deed, in person, at the Franklin County Clerk’s Office should visit the clerk’s recording office, located in the Franklin County Courthouse on West Main Street.
+Hours are 8 a.m. to 4 p.m., Monday through Friday.

+Cassavaw said homeowners who cannot visit the office in person are urged to call 518-481-1681 to speak to a staff member and learn the procedure for ordering a certified copy by mail.

 (0) comments